 Whether you are new to therapy or returning, we all encounter speed bumps in life when we may find a need for support to work through and resolve past or current issues.
 For over 20 years I have worked with adults in Arizona, New Mexico, and Texas.
 I will encourage you to share your strengths and barriers to develop a deeper understanding of yourself.
 This may involve cognitive processing to help uncover contributing factors to anxiety, depression, mood dysregulation, unsatisfying relationships, unmet goals and communication breakdowns.
 I incorporate appropriate...

-I am a licensed professional counselor in Texas with 20 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, intimacy related issues, & motivation, self esteem, and confidence.
+I am licensed in New Mexico with 14 years of professional work experience.
+I have experience in helping clients with stress and anxiety, family conflicts, parenting issues, & motivation, self esteem, and confidence.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-It takes courage to seek out a more fulfilling and peaceful life and to take the first steps towards a change.
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

-I am licensed in Texas with 15 years of professional work experience.
-I have experience in helping clients with stress and anxiety, coping with addictions, relationship issues, & trauma and narcissistic abuse.
-I also work with those struggling with sex addiction and their partners.
+I am licensed in New Mexico with 16 years of professional work experience.
+I have experience in helping clients with coping with addictions, relationship issues, & trauma and abuse.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that jo...
+I am here to support & empower you in that journey.